PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 16 Plans.md

 - [ ] Moment 1: *A moment to breath*
 - The party finally gets a moment to rest after escaping the collapse of the HQ and the subsequent destruction of the city below.
 - *Exposition.* See people.
+- If the party is looking for a way out of the city:
+	- The city will be on lockdown while the Sharn Watch searches for those involved in the HQ collapse
+	- Aaron knows someone that can get them out. *See people*

 - [ ] Encounter 1: *Cannith search party*
 	- *If Forge's player is present, this might take place at Aeren's workshop*